hmrc/minor-entity-identification-frontend/README.md

 ---
 Creates a new journey for an Overseas Company, storing the journeyConfig against the journeyId.

 #### Request:

 optServiceName will default to `Entity Validation Service` if the field is not provided.

 The businessVerificationCheck field allows the calling service to bypass the business verification and continue to register where a successful match is found.
 The field will default to true if it is not provided.

 All other fields must be provided.

+All URLs provided must be relative, apart from locally where localhost is allowed.
+If you need to call out to Business Verification (rather than stub it) all non-relative urls will cause the handover to Business Verification to fail.

 ```
 {